metio/terraform-provider-k8s/docs/resources/kiali_io_kiali_v1alpha1.md

 - `instance_name` (String) The instance name of this Kiali installation.
 This instance name will be the prefix prepended to the names of all Kiali resources created by the operator and will be used to label those resources as belonging to this Kiali installation instance.
 You cannot change this instance name after a Kiali CR is created.
 If you attempt to change it, the operator will abort with an error.
 If you want to change it, you must first delete the original Kiali CR and create a new one.
 Note that this does not affect the name of the auto-generated signing key secret.
 If you do not supply a signing key, the operator will create one for you in a secret, but that secret will always be named 'kiali-signing-key' and shared across all Kiali instances in the same deployment namespace.
 If you want a different signing key secret, you are free to create your own and tell the operator about it via 'login_token.signing_key'.
 See the docs on that setting for more details.
 Note also that if you are setting this value, you may also want to change the 'installation_tag' setting, but this is not required.
 - `logger` (Attributes) Configures the logger that emits messages to the Kiali server pod logs. (see [below for nested schema](#nestedatt--spec--deployment--logger))
 - `namespace` (String) The namespace into which Kiali is to be installed.
 If this is empty or not defined, the default will be the namespace where the Kiali CR is located.
-- `node_selector` (Map of String) A set of node labels that dictate onto which node the Kiali pod will be deployed.
+- `node_selector` (Dynamic) A set of node labels that dictate onto which node the Kiali pod will be deployed.
-- `pod_annotations` (Map of String) Custom annotations to be created on the Kiali pod.
+- `pod_annotations` (Dynamic) Custom annotations to be created on the Kiali pod.
-- `pod_labels` (Map of String) Custom labels to be created on the Kiali pod.An example use for this setting is to inject an Istio sidecar such as,'''sidecar.istio.io/inject: 'true''''
+- `pod_labels` (Dynamic) Custom labels to be created on the Kiali pod.An example use for this setting is to inject an Istio sidecar such as,'''sidecar.istio.io/inject: 'true''''
 - `priority_class_name` (String) The priorityClassName used to assign the priority of the Kiali pod.
 - `replicas` (Number) The replica count for the Kiail deployment.
-- `resources` (Map of String) Defines compute resources that are to be given to the Kiali pod's container.
+- `resources` (Dynamic) Defines compute resources that are to be given to the Kiali pod's container.
 The value is a dict as defined by Kubernetes.
 See the Kubernetes documentation (https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container).If you set this to an empty dict ('{}') then no resources will be defined in the Deployment.If you do not set this at all, the default is,'''requests:  cpu: '10m'  memory: '64Mi'limits:  memory: '1Gi''''
 - `secret_name` (String) The name of a secret used by the Kiali.
 This secret is optionally used when configuring the OpenID authentication strategy.
 Consult the OpenID docs for more information at https://kiali.io/docs/configuration/authentication/openid/
-- `security_context` (Map of String) Custom security context to be placed on the server container.
+- `security_context` (Dynamic) Custom security context to be placed on the server container.
 The entire security context on the container will be the value of this setting if the operator is configured to allow it.
 Note that, as a security measure, a cluster admin may have configured the Kiali operator to not allow portions of this override setting - in this case you can specify additional security context settings but you cannot replace existing, default ones.
-- `service_annotations` (Map of String) Custom annotations to be created on the Kiali Service resource.
+- `service_annotations` (Dynamic) Custom annotations to be created on the Kiali Service resource.
 - `service_type` (String) The Kiali service type.
 Kubernetes determines what values are valid.
 Common values are 'NodePort', 'ClusterIP', and 'LoadBalancer'.
 - `tolerations` (List of Map of String) A list of tolerations which declare which node taints Kiali can tolerate.
 See the Kubernetes documentation on Taints and Tolerations for more details.
 - `verbose_mode` (String) DEPRECATED!
 Determines which priority levels of log messages Kiali will output.
 Use 'deployment.logger' settings instead.